General Holder Smooth Convergence Rates Follow From Specialized Rates Assuming Growth Bounds: Rate Lifting Theorems

-Note for the proximal point method~\eqref{eq:proximal}, Polyak subgradient method~\eqref{eq:subgradient}, and gradient descent~\eqref{eq:gradient}, this restarting will not change the algorithm's trajectory: this follows as (i) all three of these methods have the iterates $\{y_k\}$ produced by {\normalfont \texttt{fom}} initialized at $y_0=x_T$ satisfy $y_k=x_{k+T}$ and (ii) the proximal point method and subgradient method both have $\gamma_T=0$ and gradient descent has $\gamma_T=\rho_T$ equal to its stepsize.
+Note for the proximal point method~\eqref{eq:proximal}, subgradient method with Polyak's stepsize~\eqref{eq:subgradient}, and gradient descent~\eqref{eq:gradient}, this restarting will not change the algorithm's trajectory: this follows as (i) all three of these methods have the iterates $\{y_k\}$ produced by {\normalfont \texttt{fom}} initialized at $y_0=x_T$ satisfy $y_k=x_{k+T}$ and (ii) the proximal point method and subgradient method both have $x_k' = x_k$ and projected gradient descent has $x_k'=x_{k+1}$.
 As a result, the following corollaries of our lifting theorems apply directly to these three methods without restarting. \begin{corollary} Consider any method $\mathtt{fom}$ satisfying (A1)-(A3) and any $(L, \eta)$-H\"older smooth function $f$.
-For any $\epsilon>0$, $\mathtt{restart\mbox{-}fom}$ will find $ f(x_k - \gamma_k g_k) - f(x_*) \leq \epsilon $ after at most
+For any $\epsilon>0$, $\mathtt{restart\mbox{-}fom}$ will find $ f(x_k') - f_* \leq \epsilon $ after at most

 total iterations. \end{corollary} \begin{proof} Observe that $\mathtt{restart\mbox{-}fom}$ must have found an $\epsilon$-minimizer after the $N$th restart.
 Our corollary then follows from bounding the number of iterations required for each of these $N$ restarts.
 Run $i\in\{1\dots N\}$ of $\mathtt{fom}$ has initial objective gap at most $2^{N+1-i}\epsilon$, and so Theorem~\ref{thm:rate-lifting} ensures an $2^{N-i}\epsilon$-minimizer is found after at most